yochannah/carpentries.org/_posts/2021/2021-01-07-uc-carpentries-workshop.md

 Instructors and helpers decided a designated person should be selected to be host for the virtual classroom and the primary person for managing breakout rooms needed for help and lesson exercises.
 This task required estimating, in advance, the approximate number of breakout rooms needed and the approximate time when they will be used during the lessons.
 Designating a host was effective because this allowed the instructors to focus on teaching with minimal interruptions.
 The host worked out well as a direct contact for helpers and learners.

 In addition to managing breakout rooms, we found it effective and necessary to identify the available helpers by their displayed names.
-All helpers and instructors were identified by their name, the star emoji [star], and the computer operating system they could support.
+All helpers and instructors were identified by their name, the star emoji star :star:, and the computer operating system they could support.
 Identifying helpers this way allowed  the lesson host to quickly match a helper to a learner with the same operating system.
 Communication between instructors and the host was done via Slack messaging.
 Answering general questions and assistance to learners by helpers was done  through the chat feature in Zoom.

 *Screen fatigue* is a real issue, especially by the last day, and though the plan for each day was to schedule short breaks every hour in order for participants to take a break from being online, a few times only one break was given halfway through each three hour session, which was during the instructor changeover, in order to get further through a lesson.
 It became clear through feedback that one break was not sufficient, and for future workshops sticking to a brief five to ten minute break every hour should be adhered to, even though more breaks will cut into the overall time available for teaching a three hour session.